shpml/fundamentals/03_chapter/10_cheatsheet.md

 By mixing different intensities of these three colors, you can create millions of different colors and shades.
 Intensity values range from 0 (no intensity) to 255 (full intensity) in the RGB system.

 In Hex, they range from 0-9 and then continue from A-F, employing two characters each for red, green, and blue.
-This becomes clearer with examples, so here are some common colors and their RGB and Hex equivalents:
+This becomes clearer with examples, so here are some common colors and their RGB and Hex equivalents.

 The format for color names, RGB, and hexadecimal should look like so: